Dictionary learning under global sparsity constraint: Experimental results

-Three of the current methods, DCT \cite{DCT}, K-SVD$_{P_{\varepsilon}}$ \cite{K-SVD2}, and BPFA \cite{Bay}\footnote{The results of the K-SVD$_{P_k}$ and MOD methods are omitted since their performance are comparatively less than the other adopted methods in the images.}, were also applied to these images for comparison.
+Three of the current methods, DCT \cite{DCT}, K-SVD$_{P_{\varepsilon}}$ \cite{K-SVD2} and BPFA \cite{Bay}, were also applied to these images for comparison.
 The dictionary utilized by the DCT method is the overcomplete DCT bases, while dictionaries of K-SVD$_{P_{\varepsilon}}$, BPFA and GDL, were trained from the images.
-The randomly selected image patches were used as the initialization of the K-SVD$_{P_{\varepsilon}}$ and GDL methods, and the singular-value-decomposition-based initialization was used for BPFA.
-The K-SVD$_{P_{\varepsilon}}$, BPFA, GDL results were all obtained by $10$ iterations.
+The randomly selected image patches were used as the initialization of the K-SVD$_{P_{\varepsilon}}$ and GDL methods, and the SVD-based initialization was used for BPFA.
+The K-SVD$_{P_{\varepsilon}}$ and GDL results were obtained by $10$ iterations, and that of BPFA was achieved by $30$ iterations of Gibbs sampling.
 Since both DCT and K-SVD$_{P_{\varepsilon}}$ need to preset the parameter that evaluates the mean noise deviation of the entire image pixels, we implemented both methods $10$ times on each test image under different initializations of this parameter and only recorded the best one as the final result.
-In comparison, the proposed GDL algorithm was implemented only once under $K=15000$ for all experiments.
-The results are quantitatively measured by the PSNR value (with unit dB) defined by
+The global sparsity parameter $K$ of the proposed GDL method was set as $15000$ for all experiments.

-where $f$ and $f^r$ denote the original and the reconstructed images, respectively.
+The performance of each utilized method is quantitatively measured by the average PSNR value of the reconstructed images in each series of E1, E2, E3, E4 experiments for each of the $6$ images, respectively.
+The results are listed in Table \ref{T1}.
 Besides, by looking through the numbers of atoms required for representing the image patches (i.e., the numbers of the non-zero elements in the corresponding representation coefficients) and averaging the results over the entire image, an atom-using-frequency figure, of the same resolution as the original image, can be achieved.
 For the atom-using-frequency figures so constructed, the brighter is a pixel, the more atoms are assigned to represent the image patches containing the pixel, and thus the more emphasis is placed on the region around the pixel by the corresponding method, and vice versa.
-Therefore, such an atom-using-frequency figure can qualitatively reflect the intrinsic image structure explored by the utilized method.
+Therefore, such an atom-using-frequency figure qualitatively reflects the intrinsic image structure explored by the utilized method.